ErinSam/tabulatedThermophysicalProperties/README.md

 # tabulatedThermophysicalProperties
-Tabulated thermophysical properties for OpenFOAM 7
+Tabulated thermophysical properties for ~OpenFOAM 7~ OpenFOAM v2006.
+It compiles against the src of OFv2006.
+I (Erin) made only a very few changes.

 ## REQUIREMENTS